ibm-cloud-docs/vmwaresolutions/vcenter/vc_applyingupdates.md

    If the details are not displayed, this might indicate a connectivity problem with the IBM CloudDriver Virtual Server Instance (VSI), as a result of a firewall rule or other networking issue.
 Resolve the problem before continuing with the next step, otherwise the update might fail.
 4. Click **Update and Patch** on the left navigation pane.

-   **Note:** The **Update and Patch** page for an instance contains only the packages for updating the IBM management components, and not the VMware updates.
-VMware updates must be applied manually.

-   {{site.data.keyword.vmwaresolutions_short}} applies VMware updates for the following operations:
+   The **Update and Patch** page for an instance contains only the packages for updating the IBM management components, and not the VMware updates.
+VMware updates must be applied manually.   {{site.data.keyword.vmwaresolutions_short}} applies VMware updates for the following operations:
    * When a new vCenter Server instance is deployed.
-   * When new ESXi servers are added.
+   * When new ESXi servers are added, the new ESXi servers are provisioned with VMware updates, but the existing ESXi servers are not updated.
-   * When new clusters are added.
+   * When new clusters are added, the new clusters are provisioned with VMware updates, but the existing clusters are not updated.
+   {:note}

 5. For NSX license upgrades, click **Upgrade**.
 In the **Upgrade NSX License Edition** window, select the edition that you want to upgrade to and click **Upgrade**.
 License edition downgrades are not available.

-   **Note:** The license upgrade replaces all existing NSX licenses on the instance.
+   The license upgrade replaces all existing NSX licenses on the instance.
 Additional charges may be incurred from an overlap of old and new licenses if you upgrade in the middle of a billing cycle.
 To avoid additional charges, it is recommended to upgrade the license at the end of the billing cycle.
+   {:note}

 6. For software updates, click the down arrow to expand the update that you want to apply and then complete one of the following steps:
    *  To start the update immediately, click the overflow menu icon in the **Actions** column of the update entry, and then click **Update Now**.